yslan/nek-utils/machines_list/README.md

-# Machines list
+# Machines List

-This is, and will always be, under construction.

-My collection of the toys with the configuration/instruction/doc for running Nek5000/NekRS, including scipts, modules and shortcuts.
+My collection of the toys with the configuration/instruction/doc for running Nek5000/NekRS, including scripts, modules and shortcuts.

 Disclaimer:
 - Using scripts from a stranger is dangerous.
 Use them at your own risk.
+- This is, and will always be, under construction.
-- Those scripts might be out-dated.
-In general, it should still work with minimal adjustment.
+  Those scripts might be out-dated.
+However, it should still work with minimal adjustment unless the machine has gone through a big upgrade.
   Please feel free contact me for any issues or if you find new changes.

+- This is simply a note for special machines, NOT a general guide to build NekRS.

-Credits to all developers and users who built/modified/fixed/refined/debugged/used those scripts.
+Credits to all developers and users who built, modified, fixed, refined, debugged, and used those scripts.

 ### Naming rules (if present...)